dianetc/zigthesis/README.md

             return (x + y) * z == x * (y + z);
         }
-    }.pred, "Example 1");
+    }.pred, "Weird Distributive");

 ```

 Output:
 ```
-Falsifying case found for Example 1: { -574, 566, 837 }
+Weird Distributive failed with case: { 480, -670, 646 }
 ```

-Zigthesis will return that no falsifying case is found, if none was found within MAX_DURATION_MS (currently set at 15 seconds).
+Zigthesis will return a success, if no falsifying test cade was found within MAX_DURATION_MS (currently set at 10 seconds).

 REMARK: This is tiny and doesn't do much for now.
 Next steps would be to make a simple foundation for generating and testing properties with: